afterworkguinness/MonteCarlo/README.md

 Implementation Details:
 ----------------------
-- Use R to generate correlated randon normal vectors
-- Use Apache Spark to run the simulations across multiple machines
+- Use SparkR to generate simulation inputs and to run the simulations across multiple machines
-- Use Cucumber for integration tests